Downtown Bike Lane System and Street Improvements

 Ce projet est terminé

 Connecting the Forks to the Exchange District

-Additional construction along McDermot and Bannatyne Avenues will take place as part of the West Alexander to East Exchange Corridor project.
-For more information please see the West Alexander to East Exchange Corridor web page.
+Construction was also completed in 2018 along McDermot and Bannatyne Avenues as part of the West Alexander to East Exchange Corridor project.

 - Albert Street watermain renewal - McDermot Avenue to Notre Dame Avenue

 - Notre Dame Avenue reconstruction, protected bike lanes and streetscaping - Portage Avenue to Princess Street

 - Remainder of Donald Street reconstruction between Portage Avenue and Notre Dame Avenue

 - Garry Street reconstruction, protected bike lanes and streetscaping - Portage Avenue to Notre Dame Avenue

 - Princess Street resurfacing - William Avenue to Notre Dame Avenue

 - Notre Dame Avenue protected bike lane - Princess Street to Adelaide Street